-High-level kitchen renovation: This includes the cosmetic changes and characteristics of a moderate kitchen renovation, but with all the bells and whistles.
+High-level kitchen renovation: This includes the cosmetic changes and characteristics of a moderate kitchen remodel, but with all the bells and whistles.
 This is the kind of renovation you’ll be taking on if you want to change pretty much everything about your current space.
 From its finishes to its shape and size, you’re dreaming of a complete overhaul.

 Custom pieces and total wall removal are factors in this type of kitchen renovation.
 If that sounds like the kind of project you’re looking for, you will need to allot extra time for it and have a discussion with your renovation professional about the timeline before any work begins.

 Space is another all-important consideration when planning a kitchen remodel.
 If you are looking to add on to your kitchen, the cost of kitchen renovation goes up, typically to the tune of about $95 per square foot for a one-story space (this varies by region).
 And that only includes the added square footage — the level of finishes (flooring, etc.) you choose and everything else you decide to put in your new space will determine the rest of your kitchen remodel cost.
 If you’re increasing the size of the kitchen by moving walls, and not adding to the overall square footage of your home, this cost does not apply.